DPFP/chuwa0620/ShortQuestions/hw9.md

 ### 10 What is the ORM framework?
 Object Relational Mapping (ORM) is a technique used in creating a "bridge" between object-oriented programs and, in most cases, relational databases.

+### 11 Learn how to use ObjectMapper by this example.
+Done

 ### 12 What is the serialization and desrialization?
 Serialization is a mechanism of converting the state of an object into a byte stream.
 Deserialization is the reverse process where the byte stream is used to recreate the actual Java object in memory.